BarbyKelly/tic-tac-toe/README.md

 ## Validator Testing

 * The developer used CI Python Linter to test if code is suitable for testing as expected by Code Institute
-* Python Terminal by Code Institute was used to test if the deployed game was running
+* Python Terminal by Code Institute was used to test if the deployed game was running as expected

 [Back to top](#contents)